Холмс, кажется, вы в России...

 The screens of the coupon-scanning app

-Creating the admin panel became one of the main challenges for us, although, as they say: “Who could think?” 🙂
+Creating the admin panel became one of the main challenges for us, although, as they say: “Who would have thought?” 🙂

 So, the advantages of this approach are obvious.
 But it has its own limitations: any kit offers only a basic set of features.
 For example, React Admin allows developers to make an admin panel with features like user management, access rights control, and content management.
 As a rule, it’s enough.
 But if you need to solve more complex issues in your admin panel, you’ll need a custom system.